-- 3. For the CoCs which did not report overlap rates in either year, we used predictive mean matching to construct an estimate for the 2020 overlap rate.
-The data from the model was from current year fully or partially participating CoCs, and if current year not available, used the previous year overlap if available.
+- 1. To calculate the unduplicated number of people in a fully participating CoC, we first calculate the number of people overlapping projects in a participating CoC.12 To do this, we multiply the reported duplicated count of people by the calculated percentage of duplicated people in overlapping projects.
+The calculated number of people overlapping projects is then subtracted from the reported duplicated count of people served in the CoC. - 2.
+Use of previous year's data to impute for current year's data In the event that a CoC had available overlap rates in the previous year, but not the current year (i.e., less than 50 percent of the CoCs projects were participating in that reporting category in current year), we used the previous year's data to impute for the current year. - 3.
+For CoCs in which less than 50 percent of projects were participating, we used predictive mean matching to construct an estimate for the overlap rate.
+The data from the model were based on available CoCs from the current year.
+If the current year was not available, the overlap rates from the previous year were used if available.
 Predictive mean matching is a hotdeck imputation procedure that involves the following steps: - a.
-Construct a linear regression model using a specified set of predictors to predict overlap rate (where the model is built on cases with nonmissing overlap rate). - b.
-Calculate the predicted overlap rate (based on the model created above) for all CoCs. - c.
+Construct a linear regression model using a specified set of predictors to predict overlap rate (where the model is built on cases with non-missing overlap rate).13 - b.
+Estimate the predicted overlap rate (based on the model created above) for all CoCs. - c.
 For a given CoC with a missing overlap rate, take the five CoCs (with reported overlap rates) that have the most similar predicted overlap rate to the given CoC.
 Then randomly assign one of their reported overlap rates to the given CoC as its imputed value. - d.
 Repeat the previous step for all CoCs with missing overlap rates. - 4.
-To estimate the unduplicated number of people in a partially participating CoC, we first estimate the duplicated count of people served in the partially participating CoC.
-This number is then subtracted by either the calculated number of people overlapping across participating projects or the estimated number of people overlapping across all projects, whichever is greater.
+To estimate the unduplicated number of people in a partially participating CoC, we first estimate the duplicated count of people served in the partially participating CoC.14 This number is then subtracted by either the calculated number of people overlapping across participating projects in the partially participating CoC or the estimated number of people overlapping across all projects in the CoC, whichever is greater.